shyamsundarc92/CSE570-DopplerEffect/README.md

 7) Finally, map gestures to browser actions - DONE.
 Need to find action for repeated horziontal non-video movements - Ideal is to move between tabs. - Actions added 5.
 3 more left. - DONE

+8) Check if multiple tabs have soundwave enabled, are both tabs detecting gestures?

 ------------

 Tests run so far: